Josantoz/navigation-menu/README.md

 # navigation-menu
-This is a simple Navigation menu
+This is a simple Navigation menu.
+Have a look.